B & D FIRE PROTECTION LLC

 Studies made during recent years have indicated that the familiar statement, "Remove heat, remove fuel, or remove oxygen, to extinguish a fire" does not apply when dry chemical or halogenated hydrocarbons are used as the extinguishing agents.
 These agents inactivate intermediate products of the flame reaction resulting in a reduction of the combustion rate (the rate of heat evolution) and extinguishes the fire.
 A more detailed discussion of this action appeared in the April 1960 issue of the quarterly of the NFPA under the title of "The Chemical Aspects of Fire Extinguishment.

-fires occur in ordinary combustible materials such as wood, cloth and paper.
+CLASS A fires occur in ordinary combustible materials such as wood, cloth and paper.
 The most commonly used extinguishing agent is water which cools and quenches.
 Fires in these materials are also extinguished by special dry chemicals for use on Class A, B & C fires.
 These provide a rapid knock down of flame and form a fire retardant coating which prevents reflash

-fires occur in the vapor-air mixture over the surface of flammable liquids such as grease, gasoline and lubricating oils.
+CLASS B fires occur in the vapor-air mixture over the surface of flammable liquids such as grease, gasoline and lubricating oils.
 A smothering or combustion inhibiting effect is necessary to extinguish Class B fires.
 Dry chemical, foam, vaporizing liquids, carbon dioxide and water fog all can be used as extinguishing agents depending on the circumstances of the fire.

 CLASS C fires occur in electrical equipment where non-conducting extinguishing agents must be used.
 Dry chemical, carbon dioxide, and vaporizing liquids are suitable.
 Because foam, water (except as a spray), and water-type extinguishing agents conduct electricity, their use can kill or injure the person operating the extinguisher, and severe damage to electrical equipment can result